thibaultlaurens/tech-notes/conferences/04-qcon-plus-2020.md

 ### Solving Mysteries Faster with Observability

-By Elizabeth Carretto - Senior Software Engineer @Netflix - [Link](https://plus.qconferences.com/plus2020/presentation/solving-mysteries-faster-observability)
+_Elizabeth Carretto - Senior Software Engineer @Netflix_

 Investigating production issues in a microservice architecture can make you feel like a detective, combing through evidence and gathering clues to reconstruct the scene of a crime, all while the clock is ticking.
 You hop from log store to dashboard, digging for details as you strive to unravel what really happened.
 All this time spent investigating is expensive, for engineers as well as customers -- and even then, finding an issue is not the same as resolving it!
 Edgar is a tool used and built by Netflix engineers to quickly investigate and solve production issues.
 Edgar starts with distributed tracing, which shows a request’s path through a complex system.
 But the request’s path is only a small part of the data available about a request.
 Dozens of dashboards hold their own insights on what happened, and it takes time for engineers to jump between individual dashboards.
 Edgar strives to get all this data in one place, supplementing traces with additional context like log correlation, metadata about services, and intelligent analysis.